 Tooth loss can occur for a variety of reasons.
 Whether periodontitis, disease or poor dental hygiene has caused you to experience tooth loss, dentures are likely a suitable option.
-Dentures in Red Deer are a removable dental appliance for missing teeth and surrounding tissue.
+Get your dentures in Red Deer, which are removable dental appliances for missing teeth and surrounding tissues.

 The two types of dentures available include complete and partial dentures.
 Complete dentures are used when a patient is missing all of their teeth.
 Partial dentures are used when a patient has some missing teeth and natural teeth remaining.
 Not only do partial dentures serve to fill in the gaps left by missing teeth, but they also prevent adjacent teeth from shifting out of place.